lulia0228/Document_IE/README.md

 Before training, we need to use grapher.py to trans a recipt into graph structure and obtain the adjcant matrix and span vector for gcn use.The fllowing picture shows:

-Unfortunately, my net structure only supports 1 batch training and in the future I will add batch training when I have spare time.
+Unfortunately, my net structure only supports 1 batch training and in the future I will add real batch training when I have spare time.

 # Result
 The train data contains 626 scanned recipts with some labeling errors and the test data contains 347 scanned recipts.